gabeharvey/E-Commerce-Back-End/README.md

 ## Description

+This application is the back end of an E-Commerce site that utilizes the latest technologies.
+This application will allow your business to remain competitive with other E-Commerce companies.

 ## Installation

+MySQL, Node.js, Express.js and Insomnia must be installed in order to fully utilize this application.
+In order to utilize this application, the user must install the following dependencies: Dotenv, Express, MySQL2, and Sequelize.
+Once all code is downloaded, the user can install these dependencies by entering the command "npm install" in their CLI.
+The user will also need to source the schema.sql file by entering the "db" folder, logging into mySQL, and then entering "source schema.sql".

 ## Usage

+After following installation procedures, the user can enter the command "npm start" in their CLI.
+Once server is running, the user can open Insomnia application and perform POST, PUT, and DELETE operations.

 ## Credits

 Starter Code obtained from: https://github.com/coding-boot-camp/fantastic-umbrella

+Project Done in Collaboration with coding students Kalyn Sifuentes, Joshua Hale, and Angela Cortes.

 ## Screenshots

 ## Video

 ## Link to Website

+N/A

 ## License